daiangan/manychat-python/README.md

 # ManyChat Python Package

-This is a Python package for an easy use of the ManyChat API.
+This is an unofficial Python package for an easy use of the ManyChat API.

 #### Installation
 ```text